Second EDSA Revolution: Day 4: January 20, 2001

 At 12:30 in the afternoon, Gloria Macapagal-Arroyo took her oath of office as president before Chief Justice Hilario Davide Jr. in the presence of the crowd at EDSA.
 At the same time, however, a large anti-Estrada crowd had already gathered at the historic Mendiola Bridge, having left the shrine earlier in the day, only to face PNP personnel and the pro-Estrada supporters behind them, who had by now already attacked both the police and the anti-Estrada protesters and heckling them and even members of the press.

 At 2:00 PM, Estrada released a letter saying he had "strong and serious doubts about the legality and constitutionality of her proclamation as president".
 In that same letter, however, he said he would give up his office to allow for national reconciliation.

 Later, Estrada and his family evacuated Malacañang Palace on a boat along the Pasig River.
-They were smiling and waving to reporters and shaking hands with the remaining Cabinet members and palace employees.
+They were smiling and waving to reporters, shaking hands with the remaining Cabinet members and palace employees.
 He was initially placed under house arrest in San Juan but was later transferred to his rest home in Sampaloc, a small village in Tanay, Rizal.